Martins3/Martins3.github.io/docs/bmbt/ulibc.md

 ```
 actually, they are defined by the macros.

-so,  ./w_sqrt_template.c is the source code
+so,  ./w_sqrt_template.c is the source codeelescope in future for configs. adding _ in front helps with duplication of same file name. ￼
 ```c
    0x0000000120000878 <+84>:    bl      76(0x4c) # 0x1200008c4 <__sqrt>
    0x000000012000087c <+88>:    movfr2gr.d      $r5,$f0